Skip to main content

 Why Move to Axios?

 After building Wooster's initial MVP with the fetch API, it was time for an upgrade.
 While fetch worked well, Axios offers some helpful features out of the box that would make my code cleaner and more maintainable.
+More importantly, I wanted to establish a pattern that would scale as the application grows.

 Following the Docs